New Thing (Enuff Z'Nuff song)

 "New Thing" is a song by American rock band Enuff Z'Nuff that was released as a single in 1989.
-This song, along with "Fly High Michelle", is considered one of their biggest hits.
+This song (peaking at #67), along with "Fly High Michelle" (peaking at #47), were the group's two entries on the US Hot 100.

+Background

+The song was written in Lake Geneva, Wisconsin, and the demo recorded in bassist Chip Z'Nuff's one-bedroom apartment that he was too broke to even afford.
+The band played the demo for this song and two others over the phone for their management company at 2 AM, and Chip realized they may have had something special when the management asked to hear the songs four times.

 Music video

 The song's video was placed into heavy rotation on MTV, and was put on the New York Times list of the "15 Essential Hair-Metal Videos".